Keizaal/Keizaal/TROUBLESHOOTING.md

 ### "*When selecting "Continue" on Keizaal warning pop-ups my game freezes.*"

-Go into the Keizaal Maintenance mod in Mod Organizer 2 and find the "ModlistChecker.ini".
+Go into the Keizaal Maintenance mod in Mod Organizer 2 and find the "ModlistUpdateChecker.ini".
 There should be an option in it marked "EnableChecks" change the value to false.

 ### "*When updating Keizaal, Wabbajack deletes mods added on top of the list.*"